2019 Tampa Bay Buccaneers season: Week 2: at Carolina Panthers

 The Buccaneers led 20–14 late in the fourth quarter.
 In the final two minutes, Cam Newton drove the Panthers to the Tampa Bay 2-yard line.
 Facing a 4th-and-1 at the 2-yard line, Christian McCaffrey took a direct snap and made a fake reverse handoff, but was pushed out of bounds just short of the line to gain.
 Tampa Bay held on to win, their first under Bruce Arians.

 Week 3: vs. New York Giants

 Tampa Bay blew an 18-point lead in the second half.
 The New York Giants rallied behind rookie quarterback Daniel Jones, and took a 32–31 lead with 1:16 remaining in regulation.
-Jameis Winston connected with Mike Evans for a 44-yard reception all the way down to the Giants 9-yard line in the final seconds.
-Rookie kicker Matt Gay's field goal attempt sailed wide right as time expired and the Giants held on to win.
+Jameis Winston connected with Mike Evans for a 44-yard reception all the way down to the Giants 9-yard line in the final seconds, but rookie kicker Matt Gay's field goal attempt sailed wide right as time expired and the Giants held on to win.